Change Logback Log Level Programmatically at Runtime via a REST API in Spring Boot

 }

-7. Create a controller with a REST API endpoint that allows to change logging level for the application package as shown in the example below:
+7. Create a controller with a REST API endpoint that allows changing the logging level for the application package, as shown in the example below:

 import org.springframework.beans.factory.annotation.Autowired;